-User interface – The interface mimics the analyser, making the data and other features easy to find.
-Anyone already familiar with the CRIUS® analyser will already be familiar with remote access.
+User interface – The interface mimics the analyzer, making the data and other features easy to find.
+Anyone already familiar with the CRIUS® analyzer will already be familiar with remote access.
 Anyone requiring training can now be trained remotely using remote access and Skype.

-User control – Each user has their own customisable access rights for what they can view and change on the analysers.
+User control – Each user has their own customizable access rights for what they can view and change on the analyzers.
 This is set by the ‘parent’ user.

 Speed – The service now runs around 50 times faster than its predecessor, allowing users to connect and download the current sensor values and settings in under 30 seconds (test performed on CoagSense coagulation controller with 27 different devices such as sensors!).

-Reduced data costs – By making the connection between the server and analyser more efficient, Pi has reduced the amount of data required for nearly all tasks thereby significantly reducing costs.
+Reduced data costs – By making the connection between the server and analyzer more efficient, Pi has reduced the amount of data required for nearly all tasks thereby significantly reducing costs.